sugchand/pwclientDev/README.md

    cp pwclientrc ~/.pwclientrc
 ```

-* Setup the proxy env if the client is running behind network proxy.
+* Setup the proxy (http_proxy & https_proxy) env if the client is running
+  behind network proxy.
   Note :: It is noted that the https_proxy doesnt really work for the pwclient.
   So as a workaround, set the http_proxy value for https_proxy.